th0ma5w/DIY-Room-Correction/README.md

 ## The Test

-I spent a lot of time reading about digital signal processing and room correction and I kept thinking there had to be a way to do this stuff on a personal computer, and I eventually found a really great piece of software called the Room EQ Wizard at  [http://roomeqwizard.com](http://roomeqwizard.com)
+I spent a lot of time reading about digital signal processing and room correction.
+I kept thinking there had to be a way to do this stuff on a personal computer, and lo and behold, I eventually found a really great piece of software called the Room EQ Wizard available at [http://roomeqwizard.com](http://roomeqwizard.com) and it even worked on Linux.
+It isn't open source it seems, but it is free for personal use.

 ![Room EQ Wizard Main Screen](/images/rew_mainscreen500h.png)

-This software seemd to handle most everything I needed, although, honestly, I didn't understand it all.
+This software seemed to handle most everything I needed, although, honestly, I didn't understand it all.
 But it certainly would perform a bunch of tone sweeps and record the output.
 For a microphone I think I had something sort of professional like... the Marshall MXL 990 and a preamp to go with it.
 This may be the reason why any of this was even remotely successful.

 ## The Test Results